-Phnom Penh is not only the capital of Cambodia but also the home of many cultural highlights of this wonderful country.
+Phnom Penh (I know the Phnom Penh Pronunciation is not easy.
+I will tell you about this in the Section Phnom Penh Facts) is not only the capital of Cambodia but also the home of many cultural highlights of this wonderful country.
 Moreover, you can get a really detailed inside of the cruel history of Cambodia while staying here.
-You can not only find amazing temples, Phnom Penh absolutely has it all.
+This capital is not only about amazing temples, Phnom Penh absolutely has it all.

-In case this is your first time in Cambodia, you can find some information that you should know before your trip here.
+In case this is your first time in Cambodia, you can find everything you should know before your trip to Cambodia here.

-Surely, Phnom Penh shouldn’t be missing in your itinerary through Cambodia.
-That’s why you can’t find our Phnom Penh Top 10 here with many important things to do in Phnom Penh.
+Surely, due to all these wonderful attractions in Phnom Penh, it shouldn’t be missing in your itinerary through Cambodia.
+That’s why you can find our Phnom Penh Top 10 here with many important things to do in Phnom Penh.

 - Economical Center and capital of Cambodia

 - Is located between Tonle Sap and Mekong River

 - Wondering how to pronounce Phnom Penh?
 It’s: Nom Pen (I know, the Phnom Penh Pronunciation is hard 😉 )